nattadasu/ryuuRyuusei/README.md

 Currently the bot was self-hosted, so it's might not available 24/7, but it get the job done.
 Although, I'll try to keep it online as much as possible.

-All data invoked from `/register` will be stored in [database.csv](database.csv), user is able to delete their data by using `/unregister` command.
+All data invoked from `/register` will be stored in [database.csv](database/database.csv), user is able to delete their data by using `/unregister` command.
 Most commands can be used without `/register` command, although it may limit your experience using it.

 If you have any questions, feel free to join the [support server](https://nttds.my.id/discord) and ask there.

 ## 📣 Available Commands <a name = "commands"></a>

+### Anime Commands

+> Utilize MyAnimeList via Jikan

+- `/anime info` - Get information about an anime using direct MyAnimeList ID
+- `/anime relation` - Show external links for an anime, powered by [nattadasu's AnimeApi relation](https://nttds.my.id/discord)
+- `/anime search` - Search for an anime, using AniList's search API

+### Manga Commands

+> Utilize AniList

-- `/about` - Get information about the bot
+- `/manga info` - Get information about a manga using direct AniList ID
+- `/manga search` - Search for a manga

+### Last.FM Integration

+- `/lastfm` - Get your last.fm profile and the scrobble summary

+### Data Control

 - `/admin_register` - Register a user's MAL account to the bot (admin only), used for backup process if the user can't register their account
 - `/admin_unregister` - Unregister a user's MAL account from the bot (admin only), used for backup process if the user can't unregister their account
-- `/anime` - Get information about an anime
 - `/export_data` - Export your data from the bot in JSON or Python dictionary format
-- `/heatmap` - Get your MAL Heatmap.
-(Note: this command is still in beta testing, so it may not work as expected)
-- `/invite` - Get the bot's invite link.
-- `/ping` - Check the bot if it's online or not (latency checker soon:tm:)
-- `/privacy` - Get information about the bot's privacy policy
-- `/profile` - Get your MAL profile and the stats
+- `/profile` - Get your MAL profile, statistic available on extended view (passed from option/argument)
-- `/random_nekomimi` - Get a random nekomimi image from the database, powered by [nattadasu/nekomimiDb](https://github.com/nattadasu/nekomimiDb)
 - `/register` - Register your MAL account to the bot
 - `/unregister` - Unregister your MAL account from the bot
 - `/verify` - Verify your MAL account to the server that host the bot (you may need to join the club first)
 - `/whois` - Get information about a user, including their MAL account (if any)

+### Miscellaneous Commands

+- `/random_nekomimi` - Get a random nekomimi image from the database, powered by [nattadasu/nekomimiDb](https://github.com/nattadasu/nekomimiDb)

+### Bot Commands

+- `/about` - Get information about the bot
+- `/invite` - Get the bot's invite link
+- `/ping` - Check the bot latency
+- `/privacy` - Get information about the bot's privacy policy

 ## 🏁 Getting Started <a name = "getting_started"></a>